kn-nalbantov/dio-gallery/README.md

 Localization update:
-initially index.html was only available in Bulgarian so I used the idea for a php language switcher from the demo here: https://dcblog.dev/how-to-create-a-language-changer-with-php and now index.php makes the web page available in 3 languages - Enlgish, Bulgarian and Italian.
+initially index.html was only available in Bulgarian so I used the idea for a php language switcher from the demo here: https://dcblog.dev/how-to-create-a-language-changer-with-php and now index.php makes the web page available in 3 languages - English, Bulgarian and Italian.